harshinilaks/group-explorer/README.md

 A full-stack interactive web application that enables exploration of algebraic group structures — including **Cyclic groups (Zₙ)**, **Dihedral groups (Dₙ)**, and **Symmetric groups (Sₙ)**.
 The platform allows users to dynamically generate group elements, compute Cayley tables, visualize group operations, and interactively compose group elements with step-by-step computation.

 > ❗ **Note**: This project has not yet been deployed publicly.
 A demo video is attached below to showcase functionality.
+I will attach the link to access the project yourself after the project has been fully deployed!

 ---